mcohen01/node-quickbooks/README.md

 <a name="findInvoices" />
 #### findInvoices(criteria, callback)

-Finds all Invoices in Quickbooks, optionally matching the specified criteria
+Finds all Invoices in QuickBooks, optionally matching the specified criteria

 __Arguments__